 The most important factor for choosing the right gasoline product is the octane rating specified for the engine.
 If the instruction manual requires using fuel with higher octane rating than 95, the 98E5 grade petrol must be used.

 Gasoline grades are produced separately for summer and winter conditions.
-The volatility of winter grade, i.e. the steam pressure is higher than the summer grade.
-Gasoline grades are mixed with renewable components of which the most widely used is ethanol.
+The volatility of winter grade, i.e., the steam pressure is higher than the summer grade.

-In order to check the compliance of 95E10 gasoline with specific passenger car models, click here.
+You can check the compatibility of 95E10 gasoline with specific passenger car models here.

-An alternative to the 95E10 gasoline is the 98E5 suitable for all engines; the ethanol content does not exceed 5 per cent by volume.
+An alternative to the 95E10 gasoline is 98E5 which is suitable for all engines as the ethanol content does not exceed 5 per cent by volume.
 This alternative is also compatible with four-stroke and two-stroke engines requiring high-octane gasoline.
-In addition to these, 98E5 is a good choice for those gasoline engines which require octane rating higher than 95 or are equipped with engine control system that can make use of the advantages offered by higher octane rating.
+In addition to these, 98E5 is a good choice for those gasoline engines which require octane ratings higher than 95 or are equipped with an engine control system that can make use of the advantages offered by a higher-octane rating.